-Why Leave Jekyll?
+Why leave Jekyll?

 - Ruby-based static site generator

-- Liquid templating for dynamic content
+- Liquid templating

-- Collections for portfolio items and blog posts
+- Collections for portfolio and blog content

-- Tailwind CSS for styling (added later)
+- Tailwind CSS for styling

-- Cloudinary for image optimization
+- Cloudinary for images

-- Netlify for hosting and deployment
+- Netlify for hosting

-1. Ruby Dependencies Hell
+1. Ruby dependency hell

-2. Limited Modern JavaScript Integration
+2. Modern JavaScript felt bolted on

-Why Choose Astro?
+Why Astro?

-✅ Zero JavaScript by Default
+✅ Zero JavaScript by default

 ---